top1944/duckuments/docs/atoms_30_learning_materials/10_autonomy/20_autonomy_overview.md

   <img src="autonomy_overview_block.jpg" style='width: 30em; height:auto'/>
 </div>

 For an autonomous vehicle to function, it must achieve some level of performance for all of these components.
-The level of performance required depends on the *task* and the *required performance* .In the remainder of this section, we will discuss some of the most basic options.
+The level of performance required depends on the *task* and the *required performance*.
+In the remainder of this section, we will discuss some of the most basic options.
 In [the next section](#advanced-blocks) we will briefly introduce some of the more advanced options that are used in state-of-the-art autonomous vehicles.

 ### Sensors {#sensors}